db0x/spring-es-log/README.md

 =====
 - clone this repo
 - build it
+- use ist

+or
-- add it to your maven pom
+- add this to your maven pom
 ```xml
 	<repositories>
 		<repository>